zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/introduction-to-data-science/oml/oml.md

 ![](images/give-access-pred-table-mluser1-to-workshopatp.png)

+### 2. Open APEX

-- Open APEX.
+Open APEX.
 You can do this from Service Console of the database, then Development, then APEX.

 ![](images/openapex2.png)

+### 3. Login to the workspace with the application

-- Login to the workspace that we created earlier.
+Login to the workspace that we created earlier.

 Workspace name: WORKSHOPATP, User name: WORKSHOPATP, use the password that you entered when you created the workspace.

+### 4. Open the application

-- Open the "Customer Service App" application for editing.
+Open the "Customer Service App" application for editing.

 ![](images/app-builder.png)

 ![](images/edit-app.png)

-- Edit the Customers page.
+### 5. Open the Customers page for editing

 ![](images/select-customers-page.png)

+### 6. Find out which view we need to update

 Find out what view is being used to show the customer information.